renechengcheukyiu/final_project/README.md

 1. Download .csv file from Github
 2. Upload data set onto Google Sheets
 3. Look at what was interesting about the data set
-4. Separate "Percentage of drug-use" and "Drug-use Frequency" columns for a more viusal view
+4. Separate "Percentage of drug-use" and "Drug-use Frequency" columns for a more visual view
 5. Choose the certain drugs I found interesting and delete the rest
 6. Ask my data set questions

 In this data set, there are 13 drugs reported, however, I am only choosing two of the drugs from all ages.
 I will be focusing on the drugs: cocaine and marijuana.
-Also, each age group has a sample size at around 2000+, I multipled the number of people who are sampled by the percentage to see what is the number of people who has in contact to this drug.
+Also, each age group has a sample size at around 2000+, I multipled the number of people who are sampled by the percentage to see what is the number of people who has in contact to this drug. _The total sample size for all ages is 55,268 individuals_.

 Here is the formula I used:
 ```equation: